jacasta2/accidents_smb/README.md

 Before running the test, please make sure to create the database and adjust the database connection parameters in the supporting functions accordingly.

+The folder **clustering** provides Jupyter notebooks for data creation, model creation and model prediction to play with the implementation of this module.

 ## Motorcycles and other vehicles

 ### Using the script